Wavelet-Harmonic Integration Methods: Introduction

-The momentum form factor $f_{S}(\vec q, E)$ is related to the overlap between the initial and final state wavefunctions, given some transfer of momentum $\vec{q}$.
-In terms of the commonly used dynamic structure factor $S(\vec q, \omega)$~\cite{Trickle:2019nya,Boyd:2022tcn},
+If the initial and/or final SM states are not momentum eigenstates, then \eqref{fS2:nuclear} no longer applies.
+Instead, the momentum form factor $f_{S}^2(\vec q, E)$ is related to the overlap between the initial and final state wavefunctions, given some transfer of momentum $\vec{q}$.
+In terms of the dynamic structure factor $S(\vec q, \omega)$ of ref.~\cite{Trickle:2019nya},